Jojoba: Uses

 Jojoba foliage provides year-round food for many animals, including deer, javelina, bighorn sheep, and livestock.
 Its seeds are eaten by squirrels, rabbits, other rodents, and larger birds.

 Only Bailey's pocket mouse, however, is known to be able to digest the wax found inside the jojoba seed.
 In large quantities, jojoba seed meal is toxic to many mammals.
 Later this effect was found to be due to simmondsin, which inhibits hunger.
 The indigestible wax acts as a laxative in humans.

-Jojoba oil is highly valued in the cosmetics industry due to its similarity to human sebum.
 Consistent use of jojoba oil is thought to help regulate the skin's oil production.
 Additionally, it has a longer shelf life than other natural oils, making it a durable ingredient in skincare products.
 Medically, jojoba oil can relieve headaches, throat inflammation, and treat wounds.
 It has anti-inflammatory, antimicrobial, antifungal, and insecticidal properties.
 After oil extraction, the leftover jojoba meal can be used as a low-cost livestock feed.
 Jojoba leaves also contain antioxidant flavonoids, which have been studied for their potential in treating asthma, inflammation, and cancer.